 - Have water nearby to put out flames.

 - Go to fireworks shows put on by professionals instead of doing your own.

 If you or a loved one were the victim of a burn injury because of fireworks, or any other type of personal injury due to the negligence of someone else, you deserve compensation for your emotional and physical trauma.
+Our team of skilled Dallas burn injury lawyers can help you win that compensation.
 Contact Crowe, Arnold & Majors today and set-up your free, no-obligation consultation.